-The ad hoc M&A Review Committee was created during fiscal year 2011 to assist the Board in reviewing M&A transactions.
+The ad hoc M&A Review Committee was created during fiscal 2011 to assist the Board in reviewing M&A transactions.
 The committee does not have a written charter but meets on an as needed basis to review potential M&A transactions and make a recommendation to the Board regarding potential transactions.

-How often did the Board and committees meet during fiscal year 2011?
+How often did the Board and Committees meet during fiscal 2015?

-The Board of Directors met ten times during fiscal year 2011.

-The table below reports information about the committees during fiscal year 2011:
+The Board of Directors met four times during fiscal 2015.
+The table below reports information about the committees during fiscal 2015:

 Name Audit Committee(1) Compensation Committee Nominating and Governance Committee Ad Hoc M&A Review Committee

-James K. Bass(2) X Alternate
+James K. Bass X Alternate

-Albert P. Belle Isle(3) Х

-George W. Chamillard Chairman
+George W. Chamillard (2) X

-Michael A. Daniels(2) Х Х
+Michael A. Daniels Chairman X X

-George K. Mueller Х Chairman
+George K. Muellner X Chairman

+Mark S. Newman (3) X

-William K. O'Brien Х Chairman Х
+William K. O'Brien Chairman X X

-Lee C. Steele Chairman Х

-Vincent Vitto(4) Х Х

-Richard P. Wishner(3) Х
+Vincent Vitto X Chairman

-Number of Meetings During Fiscal Year 2011 13 9 4 2
+Number of Meetings During Fiscal 2015 10 5 3 6

-(1) The Board has determined that each of Mr. Steele, Mr. Bass, and Mr. O'Brien qualifies as an "audit committee financial expert" under SEC rules.
+- (1) The Board has determined that each of Messrs.
+Bass, Newman and O'Brien qualifies as an "audit committee financial expert" under SEC rules. - (2) Mr. Chamillard retired from the Board at the Annual Meeting of Shareholders in October 2014. - (3) Mr. Newman was elected to the Board in June 2015.

-- (2) Messrs.
-Bass and Daniels were elected in October 2010. - (3) Drs.
-Belle Isle and Wishner did not stand for re-election in October 2010. - (4) Mr. Vitto served on the Compensation Committee through October 2010.